 Courts are also available to members during daylight hours even when the clubhouse is closed.
 Access to courts is possible via combination lock on the gate to court #2.
 Please contact the office for the combination.

-It is the tradition of Chabot to close on Thanksgiving Day, Christmas day and New Year's Day.
-The club closes at 1pm the day before these holidays.
+Chabot closes on Thanksgiving Day, Christmas Day and New Year's Day; we also close at 1pm the day before these holidays.

-The club offers two kinds of memberships: equity and non-equity.
-Equity members have a long-term investment in the club and participate in the governance of the club.
-We encourage non-equity members to convert to equity membership whenever possible.
+The club offers two kinds of memberships: voting and non-voting.
+Visit our Join page for details.
+Voting members have a long-term investment in the club and participate in the governance of the club.
+We encourage non-voting members to convert to voting membership whenever possible.
 For more information about this, please contact the club manager.

 Chabot welcomes tennis enthusiasts of all ages to join and use our facility.
 However, parents must be responsible for their children, as the office staff is not able to provide supervision or entertainment.
 Children under the age of 12 should not be left at the club without parental supervision.

 Guests of members may visit or use the club during club hours provided the guests sign the waiver at the front desk and are accompanied by the host member.
 Members may bring guests only during club hours.
 The guest policy is for the protection of all members; violation of the policy may result in membership suspension.
 Guest fees are $15 per visit.
-There is no guest fee on Fridays after 1:00 pm.
+There is no guest fee on Fridays after 1pm.
 An individual guest may play no more than two times per month at the Club.
 Guests may not reserve courts.
-Equity members are entitled to one free guest pass per month.
+Voting members are entitled to one free guest pass per month.
 Unused guest passes may roll over to the next month for up to three months.
 All members are entitled to receive two guest passes during the month in which their birthday occurs.
 Please be sure the office has the month of your birth accurately recorded, and request your birthday guest passes from office staff during your birthday month.
-Discounted guest passes are no longer available (Effective Jan., 2009).
 Out of town, non-Bay Area guests may play an unlimited number of times for $40/week up to two weeks and must be accompanied by host member when at the Club.

 Courts and court reservations are for the exclusive use of members and their guests.
 Singles courts are allotted 60 minutes; doubles courts 90 minutes.
 Only one reservation per member per day will be accepted.